18F is an innovative product team within the federal government.

-As an experience design supervisor at 18F, I manage and coach a distributed team of writers and content designers.
-My supervisory duties include: scoping design projects, facilitating staffing conversations, helping my team find professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.
+As an experience design supervisor, I managed a distributed team of nine content designers.
+My supervisory duties included scoping design projects, facilitating staffing decisions, coaching my team through difficult situations, developing hiring and performance criteria, recommending professional development opportunities, jumping through bureaucratic hoops, and promoting content strategy as a core design discipline.

 Along with leading a team, I worked on billable projects such as:

 As part of these efforts, I led interviews and usability sessions with policymakers, program managers, journalists, technical experts, and members of the public.
 I hosted content workshops with stakeholders and wrote all sorts of recommendations, design principles, and research reports.

 Shortly after becoming a supervisor, I led an unconference session about fostering resilience and mental health in the workplace.
 (I wrote this personal essay beforehand.)